santoru/insecurity/about.md

 background: '/img/bg-about.jpg'
 ---

+Hello There!\
-Hi, I'm an IT security enthusiast.
-I work as a Security Engineer in Berlin, while previously I worked as a penetration tester.
-I like computers, music, tv series and bikes.
+My name is Alessio, and I'm an IT security enthusiast working as a Security Engineer in Berlin, mostly with FinTech companies.\
+I previously worked as a penetration tester in Milan where I conducted several activities against web and mobile applications, networks and infrastructures, and devices too (smartphones, laptops, printers, routers, etc).

+I like to do security and vulnerability research, bug bounties and writing helpful tools to automate most of my work.

+You can find my contacts at the end of this page and a quick summary of my main achievements right above.

 ### Timeline